 Medication-assisted treatment is a combination of medications for treatment and behavioral therapy for substance use disorders.

-We provide MAT to individuals in our intensive outpatient or partial hospitalization programs.
+We provide MAT to individuals in our intensive outpatient program.
 We only use FDA-approved medications such as Suboxone and Vivitrol.

 Healing physical changes in the brain